-Since my last posting on here (below) just over two years ago the war on plastic has escalated.
+Since my last posting on here (below) just over two years ago the war on plastic, particularly food packaging, has escalated.
 Shops in the UK are no longer allowed to give out free carrier bags which seems to have helped.
 All over the internet are videos and websites highlighting the problem and it seems that most of the problem is in the sea.
 I've been reading that most of our recyclable waste in the West is not recycled and in fact tons of it is exported to the east where much of it is dumped in rivers and ends up in the sea.
 Contact me and let me know if this is incorrect.
 However my daughter recently had a holiday of a lifetime in Indonesia and went snorkelling.
 She sent a message to tell us "The problem is very real" as she was really saddened to see beautiful fish swimming amongst so much plastic waste

 We need to stop using the stuff, we really do.